brown-studios/minuet/docs/hardware-guide.md

 - Brushless DC motor driver for the fan
 - Brushed DC motor driver for the cover
-- Connections for the built-in Maxxfan keypad and thermistor
+- Connections for the built-in Maxxfan keypad, thermistor, and wall controls
+- Battery voltage monitoring
+- Infrared remote control receiver
 - ESP32-C3 microcontroller with integrated WiFi antenna
 - RESET button to reset the microcontroller
 - BOOT button to enter the bootloader